What is Temporary Traffic Control (TTC)?

 Temporary traffic control shall be in accordance with the City of Lee's Summit Standard Details (Temporary Traffic Control Details) and Standard Specifications in the Design and Construction Manual Section 3000.

-How do I obtain a Temporary Traffic Control Permit?
+How do I obtain a Temporary Traffic Control (TTC) Permit?